 📝 UK employment contracts

-Contracts of employment are a legal requirement in the UK, and must clearly state all relevant details of employment such as benefits, working hours, compensation, and so on.
+Contracts of employment are a requirement of UK labour law, and must clearly state all relevant details of employment such as benefits, working hours, compensation, and so on.
 Salaries and wages need to be shown and provided in GBP, the local currency.

 ⏰ Working hours in the UK

-The legal maximum working hours in the UK are 48 hours (taken as an average over a 17 week period).
+The legal maximum working hours in the UK are 48 hours (taken as an average over a 17-week period).
 These can be distributed in any way throughout the week, but almost all office roles are Monday to Friday.
-Note, employees can also choose to voluntarily opt out of this limit.
-The employer may ask them, but they cannot be punished or sanctioned in any way for refusing to accept.
+Note, employees can also choose to opt out of this limit.
+The employer may ask, but employees cannot be punished or sanctioned in any way for refusing to accept.

 📅 Public holidays in the UK